vistadataproject/documents/README.md

 The first set of interfaces to migrate are those of the clinical domain.
 These are based on the interfaces to the clinical graphical thick client (__CPRS__), and are comprised of over one thousand remote procedure calls (__RPCs__).
 Each of these CPRS RPCs will be incrementally audited, emulated, isolated, and secured in the __RPC Locker__, with all semantics reflected in the Master VistA Data Model (__MVDM__).
 The RPC Locker audits and blocks any code injection, and redirects all database access through the Fileman (database) API.

 Within the MVDM is a configurable set of patient-centric security policies.
 This is based on the logical isolation of patient, institutional, knowledge, and systems information.
 This logical isolation of patient data from all other kinds of data is a necessary foundation for patient-centric access control.

-__In Model-driven VISTA, interfacing is through the Master VistA Data Model (MVDM).__ For __existing CPRS clients__, security is enhanced and audited by the RPC Locker; then all reads and writes controlled through MVDM.
-For __new  clients and interfaces__, reads and writes are through MVDM.  __Authentication__ for all VISTA clients and interfaces is provided (*separately*) through Enterprise mechanisms.
 <br>

 #### VISTA Interfacing Transition